-I’d never even communicated with her before, but her IG name @devils_food_made_in_heaven was intriguing enough, she’d been to amazing restaurants all over.
+I’d never even communicated with her before, but her IG name was intriguing enough, she’d been to amazing restaurants and hotels all over.

 “Yes, you should definitely go to Antwerp!” commented another person I’d never communicated with… a very stylish hotel owner in France (who just happened to be eating in San Sebastian, Spain just right then.)

 Wow!
-Two people I’d never spoken with/written to, now telling me to go to Antwerp.
+Two people I’d never even communicated with on Instagram, now both telling me to go to Antwerp.
 I guess I should go to Antwerp, then.

-But if you are stuck there on a Sunday, like me, here’s what I saw and would recommend.
-CLICK ON A PIC TO OPEN THE SLIDESHOW:
+But if you are stuck there on a Sunday day trip, like me, here’s what I saw and would recommend.
+I was just in-and-out in a few of hours before heading back to Brussels, but loved every minute.

 Kloosterstraat is considered one of the hippest retail areas in Northern Europe.
 I absolutely loved it and it saved the day.
 There are a lot of cool walking/shopping streets in the central core of Antwerp, most full of the same chains as everywhere else, but head over here and just plan to spend the day, shop, eat, hang out in cafes.

-One of my friends also recommended Ciro’s as a unpretentious, perfectly Belgian restaurant.
+The same Instagram friend — who I later learned owned one of the best galleries in Antwerp — also recommended Ciro’s as an unpretentious, perfectly Belgian restaurant.
 So I went there and highly recommend you do, too.
 There are cooler places, but work this into your mix.
+I loved everything about it.
+From the waiters, to the rooms, to the families having Sunday Lunch.
+And when you see that logo on Instagram, you instantly recognize it.

 Here are some great reference articles: